 TIP: If you use a heavy ceramic type bowl to feed your pet then you will have less spills to clean up.
 Light weight bowls get knocked over and played with.
 You can also use a Food Bowl stand which helps your dog not have to lean down so much and is actually a healthier position for them to eat in and helps prevent bloat.

 A young puppy is naturally submissive.
 Some may have a shy personality and others are more sociable or even dominate but in general an 8 week old puppy will submit to a strong dominate authority.
 If your puppy is playfully chewing on your hand and wrestling with you and tugging on your clothes or chasing you or your children around they are not aggressive but doing what pups naturally do in the pack to test each others boundaries. if your pup is doing this you need to be quick and firm in teaching him his place and not allowing him to test you.
 It is very important to get any puppy into training classes asap so u can be taught the correct way to train your pet.
 Behavior of a dog is 90% trained and 10% genetic so if the puppy is trained properly it should have a good personality and be a very social dog as an adult.
 Many people who end up having an aggressive dog did not know that they were training their puppy to be aggressive.
 An example is allowing your puppy to chew on your hand and play tug-of-war with your clothing.
 Also allowing your puppy to chaise you around and tug at your clothes.
 This actually teaches your puppy to put his teeth on you and it teaches him it is okay to put his teeth on anything and dominate anything he wishes and also to dominate you by wrestling with you like you are a litter mate.
 An aggressive dog and fearful dog is not a happy dog, a submissive dog is a happy dog.
 Many people make the mistake of teaching their dog that he or she is their baby or family member and not being submissive.
 Do not put a human personality or position on your pet.
 A dog’s feelings are much different than humans.
 Your dog is not human it is not a baby it is an animal that needs to be taught to be submissive.
 If you do not teach your dog to be submissive it will naturally start being dominated so that he can control the situation and not be fearful of the situation.
 If your dog is acting aggressive or dominant to anyone around you or any animal around you in your presence then you are not dominant over your dog.
 Your dog should look to you on how to react to any situation; this is a calm submissive dog.
 When looking for a training class make sure you find one where the person who is training actually has a good reputation.
 Please do not take your dog to a pet store where trainers are getting paid minimum wage to train you how to train your dog.
 You want a trainer that has been doing it for years and has many good references.
-Remember training classes are two train the owner how to train the dog at home.
+Remember training classes are to train the owner how to train the dog at home.
 You can spend hundreds of dollars on training your dog and your dog may never be trained because you are not showing your dog the correct way to act at home or you are not being persistent in your discipline and training method.
-I cannot stand it when I hear people that say they are starting to take their dog to training classes at 4 or even 6 months old because it has started having a bad habit or being aggressive!
+I cannot stand it when I hear people that say they are starting to take their dog to training classes at 6 months or even a year old because it has started having a bad habit or being aggressive!
 It is up to you to start the training and socializing as soon as u get your puppy, not wait until you have a dog that has learned bad habits!!!
-Just like your child knows the negative consequences that comes from a certain action your puppy should also know that negative consequences come from their negative actions such as a puppy that cries while in his crate knows that you’re going to turn your back on it and not pay attention to it or an 8 week old pup knows if it play bites on your skin it’s going to get flicked in the nose.
+Just like your child knows the negative consequences that come from a certain action your puppy should also know that negative consequences come from their negative actions such as a puppy that cries while in his crate knows that you’re going to turn your back on it and not pay attention to it or an 8 week old pup knows if it play bites on your skin it’s going to get flicked in the nose.
 Dogs are animals of habit just like humans and they learn from repetitive behavior so if you allow your dog to repeatedly growl, bark, or nip at you and get away with it then it will learn that behavior but if you are pro-actively teaching before the dog even gets to the point of growling / nipping behavior then it will learn not to do that behavior.
 Some giants are naturally dominant when it comes to other pets at feeding time.
 So if you have another dog that is also dominant you may need to feed them separately.

 A good example of watching behavior and avoiding a dog fight is if your dog gets a certain look before attacking another dog.
 Well the first moment the dog even looks the direction of the other dog, even before he starts giving that certain look you should be proactive and put your dog in a submissive position such as on his back and hold him there until he relaxes.
 Do this every time you think your dog is going to show a dominate behavior even before he shows any such behavior.
 In doing this you are teaching your dog you are dominate and you control every situation.
 Some dogs when put in the submissive position on their back and held down may cry, squirm, bite, and maybe even urinate on themselves out of fear but they soon learn that this position is safe and secure and actually teaches the dog to be calm and submissive.
 You should do that submissive position throughout the day every day so your dog learns that it is a normal position where his position is in the family and is not a negative thing.
 You know your dog better than anyone else so if you know your dog is going to be negative or fearful in a certain situation then you need to be proactive and teach it to be submissive before it even gets to the point of being fearful.
 I cannot explain how important it is to socialize your puppy while it is a puppy.
 If you want to social dog you have to socialize your dog.
 No one else other than the owner can be blamed if the dog is aggressive or fearful in any situation because just like well known dog behaviorist Cesar Milan says “a dog’s behavior is 90% learned and only 10% genetic”.
 I like to get some examples of certain situation and what you should do, and what many people mistakenly do.
 For instance let’s say you have an adult female that has had a litter of puppies.
 Now she growls at you because you are near her puppies and touching on her puppies.
 As the owner you should be dominant over her and you should not allow her to ever growl at you.
 Growling at you is not normal even if she has puppies that she is protecting because you are the dominant one in her life and so you are the one in control and the fixer of negative situations in her pack.
 If she is growling at you she is in fact saying I am dominant over you and back off.
 In this situation most people would just think well she’s being protective of her puppies and I should leave her alone.
 This is not correct you should take the opportunity to show her she needs to submit to you.
 You should touch on all of her puppies and her as well and she will see you mean no harm to them.
 If your dog shows aggression you should not back off because this teaches your dog they have gotten their way with their negative behavior.
 Instead you move forward and put the dog in the submissive position and keep doing this everyday throughout the day.
 Now let’s say you have a puppy that acts fine and loving but every now and then will growl at you or your children.
 Most people just leave the pet alone at signs of growling or biting.
 This is the worst thing you can do.
 You need to immediately put the dog in the submissive position and not let it up until it is relaxed and submits to you and those around you.
 You should do this every day and the dog will naturally learn to stop the behavior.
 I have seen a dog act aggressive at their home with their owner and as soon as they are placed into a different home they take a submissive position.
 This is because the dog has LEARNED to be dominate and that certain behavior had a positive response for him from the first home but the same dog is unsure of his role in the new home so will be submissive and may TEST the new owners and if the new owners are dominate and do not allow the puppy to act up the puppy stays submissive and happy.
 This is why it is harder to teach a dog that has LEARNED the behavior at the first home while it is still in the first home, but the same pup can learn quickly in the second home with a different family.
 Yes you can still teach your pup that has LEARNED the bad behavior to be submissive to you in your home but it takes perseverance and persistence with sticking to the same discipline action every day and having the proactive mind set in teaching the pup you and your family are dominate over him.
 An 8 week old puppy comes to you with a clean slate and it is up to you what you teach him.
 If you do not socialize your puppy or do not train him correctly you are in fact teaching him to have bad behaviors.
 This is why we do not guarantee a dogs personality.
 We can only make sure we are breeding loving family pets that have great personalities and we encourage you to visit and meet the parents so you can see the proper behavior that comes from a well trained well socialized dog that has been properly taught from 8 weeks of age on.